Mesa, AZ 85213

 Liability of Owners in Various Business Structures

 One of the first decisions facing a new business owner is what business structure to select.
 Too often, however, this decision is made with too little information and without a full understanding of the long-term consequences.
-There are several factors to consider when making this important decision: taxation, record-keeping, management, and liability.
-It is well worth an hour or two with a qualified attorney to ensure that you make the best decision in selecting your business structure.
+Business lawyers usually advocate that there are several factors to consider when making this important decision: taxation, record-keeping, management, and liability.
+It is well worth an hour or two with a qualified Arizona business attorney to ensure that you make the best decision in selecting your business structure.
 The money and time saved by starting off in the right direction will pay off in the long term.
 The following is an outline of the differences in just one of the factors, liability exposure, of the most widely-used structures.

 Much like sole proprietorships, the owners of a partnership expose their personal assets to liability.
 The only difference from a sole proprietorship is that the owners in a partnership can be held liable for liabilities incurred by someone else, any of the other partners.
 Each partner is “jointly and severally” liable for the liabilities of the business.
 This means that if one partner racks up debt and moves to Brazil, the remaining partner or partners are left holding the bag, and thin personal assets may be reached by creditors.
 The entire amount of the outstanding debt may be collected from all, one, or some of the partners.
 This factor alone means that partnerships are almost never a good choice from a liability perspective.